rajattarade/Machine-Learning-CourseEra/README.md

-# Machine-Learning-CourseEra
+# Machine-Learning
-The series of codes I have completed and implemented while attending the course.
+The series of codes I have completed and implemented while attending the machine learning course.